Coronavirus transmission 'locally blocked in China;' Italy's death rate drops

 China has temporarily suspended the entry into China by foreign nationals holding visas or residence permits as of Saturday.

-But life is beginning to get back to normal in Humei province, including Wuhan, which has been on virtual lockdown for several weeks.
+But life is beginning to get back to normal in Hubei province, including Wuhan, which has been on virtual lockdown for several weeks.

 And China has been helping other nations, including sending a plane loaded with medical personnel and supplies to Pakistan.